How Many Inches is 5? Understanding Units of Measurement and Conversions

 Q: What is the difference between inches and centimeters?

 A: Inches and centimeters are both units of length, but they belong to different measurement systems.
-One inch is equal to 2.54 centimeters.
+Here's the thing — one inch is equal to 2.
+54 centimeters.
 Inches belong to the imperial system, while centimeters are part of the metric system.

 Q: How can I easily convert inches to other units?